simonadamprog/dependency-analyzer/README.md

 ---

 ### Debugging
-For debugging it is the best to start the functional test in debug mode.
+For debugging, start the functional test in debug mode.

 ---